MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-getkeynametextw.md

 The format of the key-name string depends on the current keyboard layout.

 The keyboard layout maintains a list of names in the form of character strings for keys with names longer than a single character.
-The key name is translated according to the [currently active keyboard layout](/windows/win32/inputdev/about-keyboard-input#languages-locales-and-keyboard-layouts), thus the function may give different results for different [keyboard layouts](/globalization/windows-keyboard-layouts).
+The key name is translated according to the [currently active keyboard layout](/windows/win32/inputdev/about-keyboard-input#languages-locales-and-keyboard-layouts), therefore the function might return different results for different [keyboard layouts](/globalization/windows-keyboard-layouts).

 The name of a character key is the character itself.
 The names of dead keys are spelled out in full.

-> [!NOTE]
-> This method may not work properly with some [keyboard layouts](/globalization/windows-keyboard-layouts) that may produce multiple characters (i.e. ligatures) and/or supplementary Unicode characters that are printed on a single key press.
+This method might not work properly with some [keyboard layouts](/globalization/windows-keyboard-layouts) that produce multiple characters (i.e. ligatures) and/or supplementary Unicode characters that are printed on a single key press.
 Also, keys that are mapped to the 'A'..'Z' [virtual-key codes](/windows/win32/inputdev/virtual-key-codes) are translated to upper-case 'A'..'Z' characters regardless of current keyboard layout.
-It is recommended to use the [ToUnicode](/windows/win32/api/winuser/nf-winuser-tounicode) or [ToUnicodeEx](/windows/win32/api/winuser/nf-winuser-tounicodeex) methods that handles such cases properly.
+Use the [ToUnicode](/windows/win32/api/winuser/nf-winuser-tounicode) or [ToUnicodeEx](/windows/win32/api/winuser/nf-winuser-tounicodeex) methods in such cases.

-> [!NOTE]
-> The winuser.h header defines GetKeyNameText as an alias which automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
+The winuser.h header defines GetKeyNameText as an alias which automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
 Mixing usage of the encoding-neutral alias with code that not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
 For more information, see [Conventions for Function Prototypes](/windows/win32/intl/conventions-for-function-prototypes).

 ## -see-also